Ursula Mattingly: Expansion

 Sister Ursula spent much of her time as director of the hospital overseeing its large expansion.
 In 1852 and again in 1853, the State of New York gave $7,000 to Sisters of Charity Hospital (equivalent to $414,815 in 2015 dollars) for the hospital expansion and construction of an orphanage.
 The funding was independent of any State Legislature decision, and was provided in exchange for the hospital providing care for impoverished foreigners.
 For this service, the hospital also received annual per capita payments from 1851 to 1860 from the State Commissioners of Immigration.

 In 1854, using the state funding, the Daughters of Charity began expanding in Buffalo, founding St. Mary's Infant Asylum and Maternity Hospital at Elmwood and Edward Streets.
 It served nearly entirely orphans and unwed mothers, leaving the main hospital more space for the average ill person.
 It closed in 1951.

 Later life

 Sister Ursula was reassigned from Sisters of Charity Hospital in 1855, after seven years at its helm.
 By August 1859, she was the Sister Servant in charge of St. Joseph's Hospital in Philadelphia.
-She died in April 6, 1874 at the age of 66 in Baltimore.
+She died on April 6, 1874, at the age of 66 in Baltimore.